Chantal Thuy

-Chantal Thuy (born August 27, 1990) is a Canadian actress known for her role as Grace Choi in Black Lightning.
+Chantal Thuy is a Canadian American actress known for her role as Grace Choi in Black Lightning.

 Early life and education

 Thuy was born and raised in Montreal, Quebec.
 Her parents are refugees from Vietnam, having fled the Vietnam War by boat and eventually arriving in Quebec.
 Her father is a former IBM engineer.

 Thuy is a graduate of the Stella Adler Studio of Acting in New York City.
 She is fluent in English, French, and Vietnamese.

 Career

 Thuy is known for her portrayal of the DC Comics character Grace Choi on the CW Network show Black Lightning (2018), which ran for four seasons.
 In October 2020, she was promoted to series regular on the series.
 Thuy has also appeared on television series like Madam Secretary, Pretty Little Liars and Matador.

 In 2018, Thuy optioned Caroline Vu's novel, That Summer in Provincetown, about three generations of Vietnamese Canadians and is currently looking to adapt it into a screenplay.

 In 2021, Thuy began portraying detective Lia Kaleo on the CBS action-crime drama series Magnum P.I..

+In 2024 she won the Canadian Screen Award for Best Supporting Performance in a Drama Film at the 12th Canadian Screen Awards, for her performance in the film Ru.